Financial services guide

 Referrers

-In cases where you were referred to us by someone else, we will tell you if we pay them a fee or commission in relation to that referral.
+In cases where you were referred to us by someone else or we refer you to someone else for the provision of financial advice or service, we (or the referrer) may earn up to 50% referral commission or fee relation to that referral.

 Commercial partners